-With new technologies have become a decisive factor in the retail business, innovative solutions such as AR- and VR- driven applications are becoming more and more popular.
-After such retail giants as IKEA, Wayfair, Lowe’s began to implement AR/VR technologies, a lot of retail companies have been starting to follow suit.
+With new technologies having become a decisive factor in the retail business, innovative solutions such as AR- and VR- driven applications are becoming more and more popular.
+After such retail giants as IKEA, Wayfair, and Lowe’s began to implement AR/VR technologies, a lot of retail companies have been starting to follow suit.

-AR and VR Applications: Catching a Wave
+AR and VR applications: Catching a Wave

 AR-driven technology offers retailers a new way to navigate their customers within a store.
 AR in-store navigation is a mobile app, which provides users with an AR routing, showing them where the desired object is located as well as suggesting an optimized shopping route.
-Additionally, such apps with gamification elements may lead customers not only to the desired product, but also to some gifts, discounts, or other surprises.
+Additionally, such apps with gamification elements may lead customers not only to the desired product but also to some gifts, discounts, or other surprises.

 American home improvement brand Lowe’s was one of the first to introduce its In-store navigation app.
 With AR technology applied, customers simply input objects into the search bar and then their camera-embedded devices (mostly mobile phones) guide them to the right area by overlaying the needed directional prompts.

 As more and more retail businesses are incorporating AR/VR-driven technologies into the customer experience, the concept of “try-before-buy” expands significantly.
-At present these technologies have been applied for such goods as clothes, makeup products, housing and furniture fittings.
+At present these technologies have been applied for such goods as clothes, makeup products, housing, and furniture fittings.
 For instance, AR mirrors in stores allow customers to try some clothes without doing it physically.
-Customers come onto an AR-embedded mirror, which scans the customers’ posture and overlays their mirror reflexion with a digital representation of the desired product, mostly make-up goods, shoes or clothes.
+Customers come onto an AR-embedded mirror, which scans the customers’ posture and overlays their mirror reflection with a digital representation of the desired product, mostly make-up goods, shoes or clothes.

 “IKEA Place lets you place true-to-scale 3D furniture in your home using the lens of your iPhone camera,” explains Michael Valdsgaard, the Leader of Digital Transformation at Inter IKEA Systems B.V.
-“You see the scene as if these objects were real and you can walk around them and interact with them, even leave the room and come back.
+“You see the scene as if these objects were real, and you can walk around them and interact with them, even leave the room and come back.
 It’s really magic to experience.”

 VR Housing Experience

-VR technology opens a new kind of opportunity for potential buyers of houses or apartments, that are not yet built.
+VR technology opens a new kind of opportunity for potential buyers of houses or apartments that are not yet built.
 With VR-powered technologies, retailers can create an exact model of a house or apartment and offer their customers to visit it in the digital world.

 Softengi’s real estate app offers users a chance to dive into one of the apartments of interest with a VR headset on.
 The VR model is built off a house or apartment which is in the building phase and is able to reconstruct the whole model of the house, including even small details of the interior.

 A good example is the Audi virtual showroom in London.
-The famous auto brand allows its customers to experience a virtual environment, where they can drive their dream cars in the 1-1 scale.
-Additionally, by deploying a high bar for the VR visuals, Audi makes it possible for its clients to go through all possible car configurators so that they can create their ideal car easier.
+The famous auto brand allows its customers to experience a virtual environment where they can drive their dream cars on a 1-1 scale.
+Additionally, by deploying a high bar for VR visuals, Audi makes it possible for its clients to go through all possible car configurators so that they can create their ideal car easier.